Showroom of Compassion: Packaging

 The design for Showroom of Compassion marks a slight stylistic departure from previous Cake releases.
-The cover features a shaded, framed image (of a tiger attacking a person) instead of the band's usual flat-color printed imagery.
+The cover features a shaded, framed image instead of the band's usual flat-color printed imagery.
 The design for the album is credited to Aesthetic Apparatus.
 In keeping with the band's environmental activism, the album insert notes that the material used to make the album was "100% recycled paper stock and vegetable dyes".
 The physical release of Showroom of Compassion was packaged with a temporary tattoo of a bee, which the band asked fans to apply to themselves, take pictures of, and post online.

 Critical reception

-Showroom of Compassion was generally well received by music critics.
-Metacritic, a review aggregator website, gave the album an average score of 72 out of 100 from 17 reviews, which indicates "generally favourable reviews".
 Many critics complimented the band for sticking to their unique style.
 Mark Deming from AllMusic writes, "Willful eccentricity is something that demands a certain degree of commitment [...]
 So Cake are to be commended for sticking to their oddball guns for close to 20 years."
 Brett Singer from The A.V.
 Club maintained that "[The album] isn't a huge departure from what Cake boss John McCrea and company have done before....
 But as with your favorite dessert, there's nothing wrong with another helping."